 Similar to the use of double-digit numbers, golf ball manufacturers used color to distinguish between the compression rating of golf balls.

-Red numbers were employed on balls with a compression rating of around ninety.
+Red numbers were employed on balls with a compression rating of around 90.
 Black numbers were used to represent golf balls with a compression rating of 100+.

-It is more common now for manufacturers to use red numbers on soft feel balls and black numbers on golf balls with a firmer feel.
+📋 Keep in mind: It is more common now for manufacturers to use red numbers on soft-feel balls and black numbers on golf balls with a firmer feel.

 Titleist Golf Ball Numbers Meaning